 An automated bioreactor solution tailored for the next generation of science

 Getinge has supported scientists at the Delft University of Technology in the Netherlands in their research driven by the fight against climate change.
-By developing an automated bioreactor setup tailored to improve studies of genetically engineered cells in the pursuit of replacing petrochemicals with plant-based materials – the partners are bringing science to life.
+By developing an automated bioreactor setup, which is tailored to improve studies of genetically engineered cells in the pursuit of replacing petrochemicals with plant-based materials – the partners are bringing science to life.

 “The cells are extremely complex and it’s impossible to always fully understand what happens inside them.
 Some behave as intended, others become sick and grow slowly.
 We optimize this by using evolution to allow cells to evolve and become healthier and faster,” explains Dr. Ir.
 Robert Mans, Assistant Professor at the Department of Biotechnology.

-As the research team had previously been relatively limited in terms of automating evolutions, the medium in the bioreactor often had to be changed by hand – always with a risk of contamination and potential setbacks.
+Since the research team used to be relatively limited in terms of automating evolutions, the medium in the bioreactor often had to be changed by hand – always with a risk of contamination and potential setbacks.

-Getinge’s team developing Applikon bioreactors, also located in Delft, took on the challenge to create a customized solution, which automatically controls two types of long-duration bioreactor processes that normally require many manual interventions.
+Getinge’s team developing Applikon bioreactors, also located in Delft, took on the challenge to create a customized solution, which automatically controls two types of long-duration bioreactor processes that normally require a lot of manual interventions.

 “The main challenge was to combine data from the university’s own offgas analyzer devices with all the process data from the Applikon control system.
 The next step was to use this online data to automatically control processes in the desired way,” says Rowin Timmermans, senior Application Specialist at Getinge in Delft.

 Rowin continues: “I visited the university several times to run tests together.
 This way of working together, with frequent and constructive feedback, is the key to success.
 It helped us fully understand the requirements and come up with a solution that is tailored to the customer’s exact needs.”

 Dr. Mans is also happy with the progress – and the result.